-I took advantage of Carnival week to write a lighter text, from the heart, and special for you who have thousands of project ideas to do on the internet but are afraid to start.
+I took advantage of Carnival week to write a lighter post.
+One from the heart, and one that would be special for people that might have thousands of project ideas to do on the internet but are afraid to start.
 How do you lose shyness and the fear of exposing yourself?

 I’m a very shy person, personally, and for a long time this kept me from making the content I wanted on the internet.
 The fear of being judged, of being annoyed, of having people disagree with me, of conquering haters.

 We give such importance to those who may not like us that they ignore the vast majority of people who are much more likely to like them.
 People are nice, I swear!
 Try to see beyond your insecurity and think how much you can add to someone’s life with your tips, your content, in short, whatever you want to create on the internet.

 There’s a phrase that has become a bit of a self-help cliché, but it’s very true: the only way you can’t upset anyone is if you don’t do anything at all.
 If you are a 100% irrelevant person in your life, you will not take risks or gain disaffection.
 But you will spend your whole life hiding and wasting your potential for fear of exposure.
 Stop and think if this security is worth it, because the cost of staying in the comfort zone is very high.